What is the maximum number of hours a crew is allowed to operate in one day?

 Prepare for the NIFE Ground School Exam.
 Utilize multiple-choice questions designed to enhance knowledge and comprehension.
 Learn with detailed explanations for a successful exam day.

 The maximum number of hours a crew is allowed to operate in one day is 12 hours.
-This limit is in place to ensure that crew members do not become fatigued, which can significantly impact safety and performance.
+This limit is established to ensure safety and prevent fatigue among crew members.
+Long shifts can lead to decreased alertness, poor decision-making, and increased risk of errors, which can compromise safety during flight operations.

 Subscribe